-2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?
+2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs? (refer to PTA question 3.8).

-PHI/PII fields are marked as sensitive.
-System enforces privacy protections in the user interface by hiding data until an explicit action is taken to reveal it.
+Each LEAF site that collects, processes, retains SSN's must obtain a LEAF Secure Status certificate.
+This ensures all PHI/PII (to include the SSN) fields are marked as sensitive.
+The system enforces privacy protections in the user interface by hiding data until an explicit action is taken to reveal it.